- Get rid of the unwritten dogmas

 Get rid of the unwritten dogmas

-In order for us to be able to use the advantages of the Internet and networked collaboration, we need to say goodbye to the dogmas of the Protestant work ethic.
-Because there are these unwritten dogmas in our society: One of them is that one hundred percent perfection is a condition worth striving for.
-Another, that work is only worth something if it is hard and full of privation; Work has to hurt.
-And finally, another ideal that is closely related to this: Those who get things done immediately are considered to be particularly hard-working - and that is also an extremely positive thing in the eyes of our society.
-Our reader Wolfgang recently reminded us of it when he was under a Article commented on (in his eyes) inconsistent job hoppers:
+In order for us to be able to take advantage of the Internet and networked collaboration, it is necessary to bid farewell to the dogmas of the Protestant work ethic.
+Because there is in our Society these unwritten dogmas: One of them is that XNUMX% perfection is a desirable state.
+Another, that work is worth something only if it is hard and deprived; work must hurt.
+And finally, another ideal that is closely related: those who get things done immediately are considered particularly diligent - and that is also in the Eyes our society an extremely positive Matter.
+Our reader Wolfgang recently reminded us again when he was under a Article commented on (in his eyes) inconsistent job hoppers:

-“The considerable export share of the German economy and the associated high importance of the topic of 'world market leadership` require long-term engagement with a topic, even in a rapidly changing world.
-“Long term scientific commitment” made Portugal great in the 15th and 16th centuries, in principle this still applies today, as studies comparing successful companies with less successful ones show.
-The same job is certainly an exaggeration from graduation to retirement, but you should stick to it for a few years if you want to achieve excellence in one area.
+“The significant export share of the German Economy and the associated high priority of the topic `world market leadership` require a long-term occupation with a topic, also in a faster changing one World.
+“Long term scientific commitment” made Portugal great in the 15th and 16th centuries, and in principle this still applies today, as studies comparing successful companies with less successful ones show.
+From graduation to pension the same job is certainly overkill, but it takes a few years to achieve excellence in a field.
 The expectations of the German labor market are probably not that wrong.”

 What is the Protestant work ethic?

-We owe the fact that such characteristics were positively connoted at all, thanks to the ideal of Protestant work ethics, which was described by sociologist Max Weber, among others - and which, historically, is by no means natural, but is still a fairly new phenomenon: it was Martin Luther who made a sacred duty imposed by God on the work which had so far been neutral in value and declared idleness to be a sin.
-In the 17th and 18th centuries it became a sacred duty for the Puritans to follow their vocation and material success through hard work was considered a proof of God's mercy.
+We owe the fact that such qualities were positively connoted at all to the ideal of the Protestant work ethic, which was described by the sociologist Max Weber, among others - and which, historically speaking, is by no means natural, but is still a fairly new phenomenon: it was Martin Luther who from the hitherto value-neutral work to a sacred one imposed by God mandatory made and declared idleness a sin.
+Then in the 17th and 18th centuries, following one's calling became a sacred and material duty for Puritans Success through hard work was seen as proof of God's mercy.

-But these changes were only made possible by the fundamental economic upheavals of that time: industrialization.
-The rapid increase in population led to an increased demand for goods that wanted to be served.
-In addition to technical advances, this required the optimal utilization of human labor through centralization of factory work and the systematic division of routine work processes, the division of labor.
-The required strict organization and the dependence on rigid working hours were only made possible by the invention of the clock and the electric light, which allowed to work without daylight.
+However, these changes were only made possible by the fundamental economic upheavals of that time: industrialization.
+The rapid increase in population led to an increased demand for goods that had to be served.
+In addition to technical progress, the optimal utilization of human labor through the centralization of work in factories and the systematic division of routine work processes, the division of labor, became necessary. the strictness required Organization and the dependency on rigid working hours was only made possible by the invention of the clock and electric light, which made it possible to work even without daylight.

 The digital revolution - a historic turning point

-As we know, we are now at a historic turning point: routine tasks are increasingly being taken over by machines and people can and must turn to creative tasks.
-The digital revolution means that more and more professions are disappearing, as Gunther Dueck demonstrated relentlessly at re:publica in 2011.
-There is only one thing left to do: rethink, away from the Protestant work ethic, towards more creativity, cooperative cooperation and ultimately more enjoyment of work.
-The more I deal with digital technologies, the more convinced I am that thanks to the Internet, social media and mobile technologies we are facing a drastic paradigm shift in society and the world of work.
-This is the only way to create the innovations that our economy so urgently needs, as our reader Wolfgang so pointedly pointed out in his comment.
+As is well known, we are now again at a historical turning point: routine tasks are increasingly being taken over by machines and the People can and must get creative Tasks turn to Through the digital Revolution More and more professions are disappearing, as Gunther Dueck relentlessly demonstrated back in 2011 at the re:publica.
+Only one thing remains: rethinking, away from the Protestant work ethic, towards more creativity, cooperative working together and ultimately more joy at work.
+The more I deal with digital technologies, the more convinced I am that we thank you Internet, social media and mobile technologies are facing a drastic paradigm shift in society and the world of work.
+Because this is the only way to create the innovations that our economy so urgently needs, which our reader Wolfgang pointed out so aptly in his commentary.

-The Internet, for example, offers excellent opportunities for networked cooperation, in which cooperation is also possible over great spatial distances.
-Like no other tool before, social media offer the possibility of staying in contact without obligation, even over long distances.
-That is one of the reasons for the success of Facebook – whatever else you might think of the blue giant.
-But that is exactly the point: Many people have the disadvantages in mind.
-In my lectures on social media, I always notice how great the need for clarification is in this regard so that the Internet is seen as a positive development.
+The Internet, for example, offers excellent opportunities for networked cooperation, in which cooperation is also possible over large spatial distances.
+Like no other tool before, social media offer the opportunity to engage in non-binding communication, even over long distances Contact to stay.
+This is one of the reasons for the success of Facebook – whatever else one may think of the blue giant.
+But that's exactly the point: Many people mainly have the disadvantages in the Head.
+In my lectures on social media, I keep finding out how great the need for clarification is in this regard, so that the Internet is understood as a positive development.

 Change is scary

-Because the change scares many.
-In my books “Nackt im Netz” and “Die 110% Lügen” I dealt in detail with the insecurities of employees and managers in a day-to-day work life that is rapidly changing due to digital media: constant accessibility and supposedly constant communication, teamwork with spatial separation or Constant distractions are also stressors that directly affect the performance and thus the productivity of companies and which we have to face.
+Because change makes many Anxiety.
+In my books “Nude on the Net” and “The 110% lie” I have dealt extensively with the insecurities of employees and managers in a professional life that is rapidly changing due to digital media: Constant availability and supposed permanent communication pressure, Teamwork With spatial separation or constant distractions are stressors that directly influence the performance and thus the productivity of companies and which we have to face.